HS-Datadesk/koronavirus-avoindata/README.md

 For observations, we offer now (https://w3qa5ydb4l.execute-api.eu-west-1.amazonaws.com/prod/finnishCoronaData/v2).
 It's compatible with the old observations endpoint, but uses the THL data as a source.
 See example data [here](exampleObservationDataV2.json).

+**Update 28.12.2020**

+In the v2 endpoint above we have now removed the `infectionSource` and `infectionSourceCountry` fields.
+This was done in order to get the
+HTTP response to fit the AWS lambda limits.
+We strongly suggest to migrating to the separate hospital data endpoint above and the processed
+THL data below.

 Our processed THL data can be read from (https://w3qa5ydb4l.execute-api.eu-west-1.amazonaws.com/prod/processedThlData).
 Example data [here](exampleProcessedThlData.json).